tsonika/CID-miRNA/README.md

 CIDmiRNA is the tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.

 It is written in Python.
-It runs on Python 2.7.x, or 3.3.x or higher.
+It runs on Python 2.7.x.

 It also depends on RNAfold, which can be downloaded from http://www.tbi.univie.ac.at/RNA/RNAfold.html It has been tested with version 2.1.8, but it is very likely to work with earlier versions too.